 - (Optional) Now come back to the main menu and select “install zip from sdcard>choose zip from sdcard” again.
 This time you will have to install the GApps package in zip.

-- Finally, come back to main menu and select “reboot system now’.
+- Finally, come back to the main menu and select “reboot system now’.

 - It might take up to five minutes to reboot your device.
 Just wait patiently.